NVIDIA/aistore/docs/_posts/2021-12-15-whats-new-in-v3.8.md

 In other words, a certain achieved *milestone* that includes:

-## Storage cleanup

-Cleanup, as the name implies, is tasked with safely removing already deleted objects (that we keep for a while to support future [undeletion](https://en.wikipedia.org/wiki/Undeletion)).
-Subject to being cleaned up also are:

-* workfiles resulting from interrupted workloads
-* unfinished erasure-coded slices
-* misplaced replicas left behind during global rebalancing

-and similar.
-In short, all sorts of "artifacts" of distributed migration, replication, and erasure coding.

-Like LRU-based cluster-wide eviction, cleanup runs automatically or [administratively](/docs/cli/storage.md).
-Cleanup triggers automatically when the system exceeds 65% (or configured) of total used capacity.
-But note:

-> Automatic cleanup always runs _prior_ to automatic LRU eviction, so that the latter would take into account updated used and available percentages.

-> LRU eviction is separately configured on a per-bucket basis with cluster-wide inheritable defaults set as follows: enabled for Cloud buckets, disabled for AIS buckets that have no remote backend.

 ## ETL

 AIS-ETL is designed around the idea to run custom *transforming* containers directly on AIS target nodes.
 Typical flow includes the following steps: